 - But (as there was a “but” coming) a study from 2014 found that people who increase their water intake daily also experience better moods, especially in the sleep/wake feelings department.
 In other words, you do not have to drink a gallon of water before you go to bed but have some water to enjoy a deeper state of relaxation, positivity, calm, and satisfaction.

 - But (you saw this coming, didn’t you?) water helps with preventing hangovers!
 Alcohol leads to dehydration, it’s a fact.
-So play the mixing game, but not in the way you think: have a glass of water between drinks and at least one before going to
+So play the mixing game, but not in the way you think: have a glass of water between drinks and at least one glass before going to

 a comasleep, because, you know, drinking water before bed enhances the functions of your brain and mood.

 In conclusion, by maintaining an adequate hydration index, you are ensuring that your mind stays sharp and your mood remains positive.
-In other words, set that alarm of yours to annouce you it’s time for another glass of water during the day, to resist better the meanders of work and life.
+In other words, set that alarm of yours to announce to you it’s time for another glass of water during the day, to resist better the meanders of work and life.

 3. Water Improves Kidney Health

 One of the most obvious health benefits of drinking water has to do with the kidneys and the excretory system as a whole.
-They are responsible with the flushing out of toxins and waste, especially blood urea nitrogen.
+They are responsible for the flushing out of toxins and waste, especially blood urea nitrogen.
 What happens when you increase your water intake, in this case, is that your organism cleanses regularly, which keeps it vigorous.

 However, it is important to note at this point that water maintains pre-existing wellbeing and shouldn’t be seen as a treatment for kidney disease.